 Clearly, the best solution for your gout is to lower uric acid below 5mg/dL as soon as you can.
 Because that removes the need for long-term prednisone or any other form of pain relief.
 But, you must discuss your options with your doctor.
 Because prednisone is not appropriate for diabetics and also has adverse reactions with certain drugs.

 Finally, various studies tell us that gout patients recover quicker where they have nurses or other mentors to discuss progress with.
-So if you do not get that service from your doctor, please discuss your gout treatment with other patients.
+So if you do not get that service from your doctor, please ask for help in the Gout Forum.

 Prednisone for Gout References